-The subjectivity involved in the adjudication process for I-601 applications means that the chance of your application being approved depends on the strength of the evidence you submit.
+The chance of your application being approved also depends on the strength and quality of the evidence you submit.
 Adjudicators will review your evidence and balance the hardships you present with the existence of any aggravating and mitigating factors.

-The chances of your I-601 waiver application being denied may be higher if aggravating factors are present.
+The chances of your I-601 waiver application being denied might be higher if aggravating factors are present in your immigration, criminal, or other history.
 Aggravating factors include, but are not limited to, prior violations of immigration law, criminal charges, arrests, convictions, and marriage fraud.
-If your spouse is from your home country or speaks your native language, any of these factors on his or her record could also be viewed as aggravating.
+Any of these factors on your relative's record could also be viewed as aggravating.
 When you prepare your I-601 waiver application, it is important that you identify all aggravating factors that could weaken your application.

 If you have aggravating factors present, you will need to show a much higher level of extreme hardship for your qualifying relative.
 You will also want to submit evidence of mitigating factors.
 Mitigating factors can overcome aggravating factors, particularly if they are directly related.

 For example, if you have a criminal background, evidence that you participated in a rehabilitation program is a mitigating factor that could strengthen your application.
-If you are inadmissible because of unlawful presence, evidence that you acted in good faith and believed you were complying with immigration laws is a mitigating factor that could strengthen your application.
-If your spouse is from your home country and can speak your native language, evidence that he or she has to stay in the U.S. to care for a sick relative is a mitigating factor that could strengthen your application.
+If you are inadmissible because of unlawful presence in the U.S., evidence that you acted in good faith and believed you were complying with immigration laws is a mitigating factor that could strengthen your application.

-The level of discretion and subjectivity involved in adjudicating I-601 waiver applications means you can never guarantee a positive outcome.
-It is always a good idea to consult with an immigration attorney who has extensive experience filing waiver applications.
+The level of discretion and subjectivity involved in adjudicating I-601 waiver applications means one can never guarantee a positive outcome.
+It's always a good idea to consult with an immigration attorney who has extensive experience filing waiver applications.
 It is through experience that attorneys can identify those factors that can make or break your application.